This content has not yet been reviewed and may contain errors.

 volume management

 Most decompensated PH patients are volume-overloaded, not volume-depleted.
 Excess preload worsens RV dilatation and septal shift → ↓ LV filling.
-Diurese aggressively (IV loop diuretics ± thiazide).
+Diurese aggressively with IV loop diuretics ± sequential nephron blockade.
 Clinical monitoring is essential — LV filling pressures may be normal or low despite RV overload.
+See diuretic therapy for dose-by-GFR tables, natriuresis-guided titration, and management of diuretic resistance.

 exception: acute RV infarction and massive PE